robbievanleeuwen/upgrade-dependencies/README.md

 # upgrade-dependencies

-Creates PRs for dependency updates in python projects.
+CLI tool to check for dependency updates in your python project.
+Automatically creates GitHub pull requests for dependencies you wish to update!

 ## Limitations